Allan Abbass: Career

-Dr. Abbass' clinical specialty and research focus is the use of Short-Term Dynamic Psychotherapy (ISTDP).
-Dr. Abbass' work has focused on the use of intensive short-term dynamic psychotherapy to diagnose and treat medically unexplained physical symptoms.
-Dr. Abbass has developed psychotherapy training programs in ISTDP.
-Dr. Abbass has published clinical trials on the effectiveness of ISTDP and meta-analyses on the effectiveness of ISTDP and Short-term Dynamic Psychotherapy overall.
+Abbass's clinical and research specialty has been the use of intensive short-term dynamic psychotherapy (ISTDP) in the management of medically unexplained physical symptoms.
+Abbass has developed training programs for the modality and has published clinical trials on its efficacy, meta-analyses on its clinical usefulness, and studies of psychodynamic modalities, in general.

-He has published extensively on the cost effectiveness of ISTDP.
-Italy, Norway, Sweden, Denmark, Poland, and the UK.
+He has published extensively on the cost-effectiveness of ISTDP.
+He has provided and supported training ISTDP programs in Switzerland, Greece, The Netherlands, Malta, Italy, Norway, Sweden, Denmark, Poland, the UK and other countries.

 Organisational affiliations and recognition

 In 2001, Dr. Abbass was awarded The Association of Chairs of Psychiatry of Canada Education Award for Excellence in Education.
 In 2013, Dr. Abbass was Awarded the Douglas Utting Award in Montreal, Quebec, Canada, in the "Canadian Providing Outstanding Contributions" category, for the recognition and treatment of depression.
 He was awarded the designation "Distinguished Professor of 2016" by the University of California Los Angeles (UCLA) Department of Psychiatry.
-In 2018 he was named The David Malan Visiting Professor of Psychotherapy at the Tavistock in London, UK and is also Visiting Professor of Psychotherapy at University of Derby, UK.
-He is currently the President of the International Experiential Dynamic Therapy Association.
+In 2018 he was named The David Malan Visiting professor of psychotherapy at the Tavistock in London, UK and is also visiting professor of psychotherapy at University of Derby, UK.
+He is a past President of the International Experiential Dynamic Therapy Association.